This article is for people that think they might need a bike, or a better bike, or just a different bike, whether you’re

 - Buy a second-hand bike.
 You could try: local newspapers, such as the Islander, adverts in shop windows and – of course – Ebay.
 The Community Cycle Centre is a group of volunteers that recycle donated bikes, giving them back to members of the community in return for a donation; you can increase your chances of getting a bike from the centre if you’re prepared to help in fixing up your new bike.

 - Buy a cheap new bike.
 We have a number of bike shops within easy reach of Hayling – and Hayling Cycles in Elm Grove is a Cycle Hayling supporter.
 Although you can spend a fortune, you don’t need to – there are some pretty reasonable new bikes from, say, £150-200.
 Spending a lot more than that could be an expensive mistake until you know how much you’ll be cycling, and where.

 Some things to look for:

 - Size – you need to be able to adjust the seat position so:

-- Your knees are slightly bent at the bottom of the pedal rotation
+- Your legs are nearly straight at the bottom of the pedal rotation

 - You are able to touch the ground with both feet so you can stop safely

 - Gears – they help a lot to get you going and to keep going once you’ve started, avoid single speed bikes unless you know what you’re doing

-- Mudguards – you’ll want to be protected from the elements while you get around
+- Mudguards – good to be protected from the elements while you get around